 Shingles is a condition that is caused by a herpes virus called varicella zoster, the same virus that causes chicken pox.
 The virus can become active again in the body, even after many years, resulting in shingles.
 The main symptom is a rash that can cause pain, burning and blisters.

-Although EZOVIR® does not cure the viral infection, it helps to relive the symptoms and shorten their duration.
+Although EZOVIR® does not cure the viral infection, it helps to relieve the symptoms and shorten their duration.

 EZOVIR® is only available with a doctor's prescription.
 It is not addictive.

-This medicine is not recommended for use in infants or children under 12 years of age.
+This medicine is not recommended for use in children under 12 years of age.

 Before taking EZOVIR®